To the Members of Four Soft Limited

-(ii) (a) The Company does not have any inventory.
-Accordingly, the provisions of clause4(ii) of the Order are not applicable.
+(ii) The Company does not have any tangible inventory.
+Accordingly, the provisions ofclause 4(ii) of the Order are not applicable.

 (b) In our opinion, the rate of interest and other terms and conditions of such loansare not, prima facie, prejudicial to the interest of the Company.

-(d) There is no amount overdue in respect of loans granted to companies, firms or otherparties listed in the register maintained under Section 301 of the Act.
+(d) There is no overdue amount in respect of loans granted to such parties.

 (v) (a) In our opinion, the particulars of all contracts or arrangements that need tobe entered into the register maintained under Section 301 of the Act have been so entered.

-(vi) The Company has not accepted any deposits from the public within the meaning ofSections 58A and 58AA of the Act and the Companies (Acceptance of Deposits) Rules, 1975.Accordingly, the provisions of clause 4(vi) of the Order are not applicable to theCompany.
+(vi) The Company has not accepted any deposits from the public within the meaning ofSections 58A and 58AA of the Act and the Companies (Acceptance of Deposits) Rules, 1975.Accordingly, the provisions of clause 4(vi) of the Order are not applicable.

 (vii) In our opinion, the Company has an internal audit system commensurate with itssize and the nature of its business.

-|Nature of the statute ||Nature of dues ||Amount (Rs.) ||Period to which the amount relates ||Forum where dispute is pending |
+|Name of the statute ||Nature of dues ||Amount (Rs.) ||Financial year ||Forum where dispute is pending |

-|The Income Tax Act, 1961 ||Transfer pricing adjustment ||26,454,812 ||Financial year 2005-06 ||Income Tax appellate tribunal |
+|The Income Tax Act, 1961 ||Income tax ||52,541,539 ||2006-07 ||Income Tax Appellate Tribunal |

-(xvi) The Company did not have any terms loans outstanding during the year.
+(xvi) The Company did not have any term loans outstanding during the year.
 Accordingly,the provisions of clause 4(xvi) of the Order are not applicable.

-(xviii) The Company has not made any preferential allotment of shares to parties orcompanies covered in the register maintained under Section 301 of the Act.Accordingly, the provisions of clause 4(xviii) of the Order are not applicable the Company.
+(xviii)During the year, the Company has not made any preferential allotment of sharesto parties and companiescovered in the register maintained under Section 301 of the Act.Accordingly, the provisions of clause 4(xviii) of the Order are not applicable.

-(xix) The Company has neither issued nor had any outstanding debentures during theyear.Accordingly, the provisions of clause 4(xix) of the Order are not applicable to theCompany.
+(xix) The Company has neither issued nor had any outstanding debentures during theyear.Accordingly, the provisions of clause 4(xix) of the Order are not applicable.

-(xx) The Company has not raised any money by public issues during the year.Accordingly, the provisions of clause 4(xx) of the Order are not applicable to theCompany.
+(xx) The Company has not raised any money by public issues during the year.Accordingly, the provisions of clause 4(xx) of the Order are not applicable.